Nrico/ESP32-S2-Pico-Blink/README.md

 # ESP32-S2-Pico-Blink
 lolin esp32 s2 pico LED blinker

 Lolin has released a sweet little update to their previdous D1 mini boards.
-The new boards have an OLED screen and can CircuitPython installed on them.
+The new boards have an OLED screen and can have CircuitPython installed on them.
 (They come with Micro Python installed.)

 I was frustrated because I couldn't even get the blue status LED to blink when I got everything from Adafruit put on the board.